When is the festival taking place in 2019?

 What are the opening hours?

-In Utrecht, the bar and the outside seating open at 17.00 on Wednesday–Saturday.
-In Amsterdam, the festival grounds are open daily from 15.00, except Sunday the 18th when PLUK Mini will start at 14.00.
+In Utrecht, the bar and the outside seating open at 18.00 on Wednesday–Saturday.
+On Sunday August 4 there will be an edition for the kids (Pluk MINI) and we will open at 15.00.
+In Amsterdam, the festival grounds are open daily from 16.00.
+During our kids edition Pluk MINI, on Sunday August 18, we start at 14.00.

 Is there an entrance fee?

 Admission to Pluk de Nacht in Utrecht and Amsterdam is free.
 You can support Pluk by buying a beer at the bar, reserving a deckchair or dropping something in the donation box.
 Please note: the Pluk bars as well as the blanket rental are pin-only.
 The food trucks do accept cash!